siemens/InnerSourcePatterns/patterns/1-initial/walk-the-innersource-talk.md

 These could be explored to address the problem further, depending on organizational context and maturity:

-1. Create InnerSource “meta-projects” that transparently host governance decisions, tooling roadmaps, and shared architecture discussions—open to comment and contribution from the developer community.
+1. Create InnerSource “meta-projects” that transparently host governance decisions, tooling roadmaps, and shared architecture discussions - open to comment and contribution from the developer community.
 1. Embed technical community leads or advocates into platform/tooling teams to help translate feedback and improve transparency across organizational layers.
 1. Use lightweight tooling (e.g. chat bots, dashboards) to surface changes, decisions, and contributions happening within InnerSource-supporting teams, making their work more visible and discoverable.
-1. Promote a “working out loud” culture through internal blogs, changelogs, or recorded demos where teams share updates and learnings openly—even outside of the InnerSource platform.
+1. Promote a “working out loud” culture through internal blogs, changelogs, or recorded demos where teams share updates and learnings openly - even outside of the InnerSource platform.
 1. Set up health checks or self-assessments for InnerSource-supporting teams to reflect on how well they themselves are practicing the principles they advocate.

 ## Resulting Context

-When the team behind the InnerSource initiative consistently applies the same principles they promote—working transparently, documenting decisions, and enabling contributions—credibility increases across the organization.
+When the team behind the InnerSource initiative consistently applies the same principles they promote - working transparently, documenting decisions, and enabling contributions - credibility increases across the organization.
 Developers begin to see the InnerSource approach as authentic and achievable, not just aspirational.

 This fosters greater trust, encourages broader adoption, and creates a feedback loop where teams start to mirror these practices in their own projects.
 The organization gradually shifts toward a more open, collaborative engineering culture.

-However, this transparency can also surface new challenges—such as increased demand for contributions, the need for community moderation, or pressure on core maintainers.
+However, this transparency can also surface new challenges, such as increased demand for contributions, the need for community moderation, or pressure on core maintainers.
 These may lead to follow-up patterns like "Growing a Trusted Committer Base" or "InnerSource Project Lifecycle Management" to ensure sustainability.

 ## Known Instances

-- At Siemens, the experts behind the InnerSource initiative applied the same principles they advocated - developing key assets such as documentation portals and contribution tooling transparently in shared repositories.
+- At Siemens, the experts behind the InnerSource initiative applied the same principles they advocated, developing key assets such as documentation portals and contribution tooling transparently in shared repositories.
 Discussions about governance, onboarding, and platform features were handled openly using issue trackers and pull requests.
 This visible commitment to openness not only boosted trust among developers but also encouraged other teams to adopt similar